5 Tools You Should Learn to Design Your Own Logo

 And there you have it!
 The 5 tools you should learn in order to design your own logo in Adobe Illustrator (the best program for the job).

 Make sure you download the Complete Adobe Illustrator Tools Cheat Sheet below so you can learn the rest of the tools as you go!

-For a limited time, my signature course,
+For a limited time, my online graphic design course,